BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Data and analysis

-We model the narrow lines with Gaussians, using the same redshift and intrinsic velocity dispersion $\sigma_\mathrm{n}$ for all lines, but we convolve the model with the wavelength-dependent line spread function.
-Allowing for different intrinsic velocity dispersions between the \Hbeta--\OIIIall group and the \Halpha-\NIIall group does not change our results.
-We further constrain the \OIII and \NIIall doublet ratios to 0.336 \citep{storey+zeippen2000} and 0.328, respectively \citep{dojcinovic+2023}, hence the narrow-line model requires seven parameters: $z_\mathrm{n}$, two velocity dispersions, and the fluxes of \Hbeta, \OIIIL, \Halpha and \NIIL.
-We model the continuum piecewise in each spectral window using a first-order polynomial each, requiring four parameters.
+We model the narrow lines with Gaussians, using the same redshift and intrinsic velocity dispersion $\sigma_\mathrm{n}$ for all lines.
+We further constrain the \OIII and \NII doublet ratios to 0.336 \citep{storey+zeippen2000} and 0.328, respectively \citep{dojcinovic+2023}, hence the narrow-line model requires six parameters: $z_\mathrm{n}$, $\sigma_\mathrm{n}$, and the fluxes of \Hbeta, \OIIIL, \Halpha and \NIIL.
+In principle, the narrow hydrogen, \OIII and \NII lines could arise from different regions with different kinematics, but the limited SNR of our data (and the non-detection of \NIIall) prevent us from testing this hypothesis.
+We model the continuum piecewise in each spectral window using a first-order polynomial each, requiring four more parameters in total.
 For the broad Balmer lines we use a double Gaussian, given the clearly non-Gaussian shape of \Halpha (Fig.~\ref{f.specfit.c}).
-We remark that a double Gaussian is not necessarily associated with two physical components, and is used here as an effective way to reproduce the observed line profile.
-Alternative models using a single broad Gaussian or a Voigt profile are presented in Appendix~\ref{s.alt}.
-The broad Gaussians have the same redshift, but we allow for a velocity offset between the broad and narrow lines.
+The two Gaussians representing broad \Halpha share the same centroid, specified by a common free parameter representing the velocity offset $v_\mathrm{b}$ between the broad and narrow lines.
 We have two independent FWHM values, while the flux is parametrized by the total unabsorbed flux of \Halpha and by the flux ratio between the narrowest Gaussian and the total unabsorbed line flux.
 There are thus five more free parameters.

-We consider these two FWHM values only as model parameters, without attaching a specific physical meaning.
-For each optimization step, we measure the total FWHM of the broad \Halpha from the sum of the two Gaussian profiles, without Balmer absorption.
-It is this derived value, dubbed $FWHM_\mathrm{b}(\Halpha)$, which we use to estimate the physical properties of the system (Section~\ref{s.r.ss.smbh}).
-One additional parameter is required to model the broad \Hbeta, which also consists of two Gaussians, but their velocity, FWHM and flux ratio is the same as for \Halpha.
-The only additional parameter is the total unabsorbed \Hbeta flux.
-In principle, the flux ratio of the two broad Gaussians could be different between \Hbeta and \Halpha, for instance if these two Gaussians reflect different kinematic components, which could be subject to different excitation mechanisms and dust attenuation.
-However, the number of parameters for \Hbeta is effectively limited by the SNR of the data \citepalias{ji+2025}.
-Finally, we add a dense hydrogen absorber, with a common covering factor $C_f$, the same velocity dispersion \sigabs, and the same velocity offset \vabs for \Hbeta and \Halpha (the velocity offset is relative to the redshift of the nearest narrow-line group).
-The residual intensity at wavelengths $\lambda$ is given by
+One additional parameter is required to model the broad \Hbeta, which also consists of two Gaussians, but whose velocity, FWHM and flux ratio are constrained to be identical to those for \Halpha.
+In other words, the broad \Halpha and \Hbeta models share the same kinematics and internal flux ratio, and the only additional parameter for broad \Hbeta is the total unabsorbed \Hbeta flux.